seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 You can assign a user one of the following roles:

-* User: A regular user which is able to use the Booking UI to manage his/her own bookings.
-A user is *not* able to access the Administrator Interface.
+- User: A regular user which is able to use the Booking UI to manage his/her own bookings.
+A user is _not_ able to access the Administrator Interface.
-* Floor Plan Administrator: Everything a User can do, plus access the administrator interface to manage areas and floor plans, spaces, and approvals.
+- Floor Plan Administrator: Everything a User can do, plus access the administrator interface to manage areas and floor plans, spaces, and approvals.
-* Organization Administrator: Everything a Floor Plan Administrator can do, plus manage users, groups, settings and subscriptions.
+- Organization Administrator: Everything a Floor Plan Administrator can do, plus manage users, groups, settings and subscriptions.
-* Service Account: A special kind of Organization Administrator which can only be used to call Seatsurfing's REST APIs.
+- Service Account: A special kind of Organization Administrator which can only be used to call Seatsurfing's REST APIs.
 A Service Account can not log in to Seatsurfing's web interfaces.
 To call a REST API using a Service Account, use HTTP Basic Authentication.

 All kind of administrators should have long, secure and complex passwords.

 ## Groups

 A "Group" is a set of users.
 Groups can i.e. be used as approvers or in order to limit the disposability of spaces (by adjusting a space's settings).

 ## Settings

 In the "Settings" section you can configure settings which apply to your entire Seatsurfing organisation.

 ### Common settings
-**Allow login of all authenticatable users:** When enabled, users can authenticate using an associated auth provider (see below) without having to be managed in Seatsurfing's internal user directory beforehand.
-A user account in Seatsurfing's database will be created upon first successful authentication.

 **Max. bookings per user:** Limits the number of upcoming bookings per user.